Updated by L. Vergon

 Q: I found an old passbook of my parents, from Mellon PSFS.
 How can I check to see if it is active?

-A: If you have ever watched any of those "cold case" detective shows, you will know that the more time has passed, the harder it becomes to track down leads.
+A: If you have ever watched any of those "cold case" detective shows, you know that it becomes harder to track down leads the more time has passed.
 Then again, those same programs suggest that it is not impossible to warm up a cold case now and then.

-The cold case analogy comes to mind is that this account may be quite old.
-According to the FDIC web site, Mellon Bank PSFS has been inactive since January 1, 1991, but there is a successor institution called BNY Mellon.
+The reason the cold-case analogy comes to mind is that this account may be quite old.
+According to the FDIC website, Mellon Bank PSFS (FDIC #716) has been inactive since January 1, 1991, but there is a successor institution called BNY Mellon, National Association.
 The FDIC number for BNY Mellon is 7946.
-Because bank names are often quite similar to each other, this FDIC number might be useful in making sure that you are contacting the right institution.
+Because bank names are often quite similar to each other, the FDIC number might be useful in making sure that you are contacting the right institution.